-Anil joined BuroHappold in 2011 after 25 years of consulting experience, primarily in Australia and the Middle East, working on major projects in over 15 countries.
-Anil, a New Zealander, graduated from the University of Canterbury, NZ with first class honours specialising in structures and followed his graduate studies with a Masters degree in Auckland in soil structural interaction.
+Anil joined Buro Happold after 25 years of consulting experience, primarily in Australia and the Middle East, working on major projects across 15 countries.
+A New Zealander, Anil graduated from the University of Canterbury, NZ with first class honours, specialising in structures.
+He followed up with a Masters degree in Auckland in soil structural interaction.

 Anil began his career in Australia in the 1980s capitalising on his interest in structural dynamics and computer applications.
 With that decade’s tall building boom, he developed expertise in all aspects of tall building design, working on more than 70 buildings over 200m high across the world.

 As a tall buildings expert, Anil headed an international consulting operation in Dubai, working on exciting and architecturally demanding projects, including the 1km high Nakheel Tall Tower proposed for Dubai.

 More recently at Buro Happold he is known for:

 - Omkar 1973 Worli – three residential towers of 80+ storeys in Mumbai.

 - Piramal Gulita – A luxurious 30,000sqft residential home in Mumbai

 - Supa Nova – A 7 million sqft mixed use development in Noida, India

 Anil is passionate about engineering and treating it as an art as well as a science.
 He enjoys working collaboratively with Architects, Contractors and Consultants on projects to completion which are cost effective and are seen as a success by the owner, the users, and just as importantly, the community.